Perennials/logging-node/README.md

 Argument | Description
 :------- | :----------
 `props` | A [list of properties or labels](#session-and-record-properties) for the session.
-`parentId` | An id of the parent log session, if any.
 `callback` | A function to be notified when the session is opened and ready for use (or when an error prevented this from happening).
 Since a meta record will be created upon opening the session, the callback will be invoked after the record is created and if it fails the `err` argument will be populated but the `session` will be open and valid.